What is a House drawing in Architectural design? (with Example)

 While less common in architectural design compared to interior design, interior elevations may be used in some cases to represent the vertical view of an interior space's walls, providing detailed information about the design and dimensions of wall-mounted elements or specific architectural features within a space.
 These house drawings are used to produce Interior renderings.

-In summary, House drawing in architectural design are vital tools for visually communicating the layout, dimensions, and design of a building.
+In summary, Architectural drawings in building or house design are vital tools for visually communicating the layout, dimensions, and details of a building.
 They play a crucial role in ensuring clear communication and collaboration among architects, designers, clients, and other project stakeholders.